davencyw/raycast-dfx/README.md

 2. Verify you have at least one identity created using `dfx identity new`
 3. Use the debug information feature in the extension to view detailed logs
 4. Ensure you have the latest version of DFX installed
+5. Check if the DFX replica is running when trying to use DFX commands

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+We're particularly interested in:
+- New DFX command integrations
+- UI/UX improvements
+- Bug fixes
+- Documentation improvements

 ## License